Apros7/python-units/README.md

 third_value_rounded = pu.round(third_value, 4)
 print(third_value_rounded) # outputs "3.1416 m"
 ```
+## What units can I use?
+You can find all avaliable units in **python_units.constant.UNITS** & **python_units.constant.SPECIAL_UNITS**.

+You can find all avaliable prefixes in **python_units.constant.PREFIXES**.

+You can combine prefixes and units in whatever way you like.
+You can also combine multiple units: 'ton/liter', 'kg*liter/hour' etc.

 ## What you, at this time, cannot do:
 - exp